HL7/US-Core/input/intro-notes/StructureDefinition-us-core-goal-intro.md

 **Profile specific implementation guidance:**
 - Free text goals can be used in Goal.description.text when a concept isn't available or a legacy goal is not mapped to a LOINC or SNOMED concept.
--  See the [SDOH] guidance page for more information when exchanging Social Determinants of Health (SDOH) Goals
+-  See the [Screening and Assessments] guidance page for more information when exchanging Social Determinants of Health (SDOH) Goals

 {% include link-list.md %}